samuel-cerezo/samuel-cerezo/README.md

 What I'm working on
 ----------

-🚀 Currently, I'm doing a PhD visitor at KUKA Deutschland GmbH, Augsburg.
+🚀 Recently, I stayed as a PhD visitor at KUKA Deutschland GmbH, Augsburg during 1 year.

 Let's collaborate!
 ----------